Contributed By Dirican | Gözütok

-Every pledgee whose payment has not been made in accordance with the agreement may apply to the court against the approval decision and may request the termination of the project regarding the pledged claim from the court.
+Every pledgee whose payment has not been made in accordance with the agreement may appeal to the court against the approval decision and may request the termination of the project regarding the pledged claim from the court.

 The concordat process, including the negotiation section, operates under supervision of the court.

 Ordinary concordat may be examined under five headings as set out below.